IrisDynamics/pyorcasdk/README.md

 ### ORCA Documentation

 Our [downloads page](https://irisdynamics.com/downloads) contains multiple files which are useful references for handling the hardware setup for your ORCA motor.
 The [ORCA Series Reference Manual](https://irisdynamics.com/hubfs/Website/Downloads/Orca/Approved/RM220115_Orca_Series_Reference_Manual.pdf) goes into great detail on all features available in the motor and how the features can be accessed.

-### orcaSDK Documentation

-Although it uses C++ syntax, there is [complete documentation for orcaSDK](https://github.com/IrisDynamics/orcaSDK/releases/latest).
-Because this package links directly to our C++ library, nearly all function names and types are identical across the two packages.
-The documentation for the C++ library might be useful if you need additional information.